Content Marketing Frequently Asked Questions: Blogs, Infographics and Video

 Are infographics content on the page?

 Just like any other image, infographics are read as an image by search engines.
-Any written content in the infographic should also be paraphrased throughout the article for SEO value.
+Any written content in the infographic should also be paraphrased throughout the article for value.

 Should I have an infographic?